ManuGar/FrImCla/docs/documentation.md

    to indicate the path where the images are stored.
 Such a folder must have a subfolder for each class.
 You also have to indicate in output_path where the program's output will be saved.
-2. In the conf.json file modify the variable featureExtractors to select the feature extractors and its params that you want to execute.
+2. In the conf.json file modify the variable feature_extractors to select the feature extractors and its params that you want to execute.
 3. Extract the features of the dataset using the following
    command: